djbrieck/brieckspro/content/posts/iphone-years-of-support/index.md

 This is the number of years of support calculated from when announced to when current iOS support was dropped.
 I used the LibreOffice Calc formula to calculate the year `=DATEDIF(B2,D2,"y")` Where B* is the `first announced date` and D* is the `Current iOS support dropped on` date.

 ## software years supported after hardware discontinued date
 This is date difference between the discontinue date of the iPhone and when Current OS support was pulled.
-I used the following LibreOffice Calc formula `=DATEDIF(B2,C2,"y")`  Where B* is the `first announced date` and C* is the `year discontinued` date.
+I used the following LibreOffice Calc formula `=DATEDIF(B2,C2,"y")`  Where B* is the `first announced date` and C* is the `year discontinued` date.t